elliottdanielp/final_project/technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
-Kaggle will be used to clean the data and perform an exploratory analysis.
+Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

+   Our main source file will be as such in the main branch:
+    /final_project/MachineLearningModel.ipynb